russo-2025/papyrus-compiler/README.md

 ### Commands:
 - `compile`: Compiles `.psc` files into the binary `.pex` format.
-- `read`: Converts a `.pex` file into a human-readable format and outputs the result to the console.
+- `read`: Reads a `.pex` file and outputs its contents in a human-readable format to the console.
-- `disassemble`: Converts a `.pex` file into a human-readable format and writes the result to a text file.
+- `disassemble`: Disassembles a `.pex` file and saves the result to a text file.
 - `create-dump`: Creates a JSON file `dump.json` with information about `.pex` files in the specified directory.

 ### Arguments for the `compile` command:
 The following arguments can be used with the `compile` command:

-- `-i`, `-input`: Specifies the directory with `.psc` files to compile.
+- `-i`, `-input`: Specifies the directory with `.psc` files or a `.psc` file to compile.
 - `-o`, `-output`: Specifies the directory where the compiled `.pex` files will be placed.
-- `-h`, `-headers-dir`: Specifies the directory with `.psc` files that will be analyzed by the compiler but not compiled.
-Used to let the compiler know about existing scripts (`Form`, `ObjectReference`, `Actor`) and their methods/functions/properties/variables.
+- `-h`, `-headers-dir`: Specifies the directory with `.psc` header/import files that will be analyzed by the compiler but not compiled.
+Used to let the compiler know about existing scripts (`Form`, `ObjectReference`, `Actor`, ...) and their methods/functions/properties/variables.
 See the "Header/Import Files" section.
-- `-nocache`: Forces the compiler to compile all files, regardless of their modification dates.
+- `-nocache`: Ignores the cache and forces compilation of all files.
 - `-silent`: Disables output of error messages to the console.
-- `-original`: ...
+- `-original`: Uses the original Papyrus compiler for compilation.
+- `-stats`: Saves statistics on compiled files to .md files (number of function calls, inheritances, files).
+- `-check`: Checks the syntax of .psc files without generating .pex files.
 - `-verbose`: ...
-- `-stats`: ...
-- `-check`: ...

 ### Examples
 Below are several examples demonstrating the use of various compiler commands and arguments for compiling scripts, reading compiled scripts, etc.